adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Hush, Dorothy," whispered the Tiger; "you’ll ruin my reputation."

-The Emerald City
+## The Emerald City

 The Cowardly Lion and the Hungry Tiger were drawing behind them a splendid golden chariot.
-The chariot was deco- rated with sparkling emeralds.
+The chariot was decorated with sparkling emeralds.

 "It’s Ozma’s own royal chariot!" exclaimed Dorothy.